SakifKhan98/neo-jobs-client/README.md

 ## Developed using MERN Stack

+### Request to Consider

 There is a release rollout going on in my current company.
-So, I did not get the time to implement all the features as described in the Instruction PDF and there are some bugs in this web app.
+I have to work there hard for the whole week and even on weekend.
+So, I did not get the time to implement all the features as described in the Instruction PDF and there are some bugs in this web app as I developed it in a few hours.

 But I can explain how I can implement the other features mentioned in the instruction manual if necessary.